-- Launched a free evening meal service from November 2020, with our partner Glass Door.
+- Launched a free evening meal service from November 2020 to April 2021, with our partner Glass Door.
 This reached 150+ beneficiaries per week.

 Provided nutritious takeaway lunches on Mondays, Tuesdays and Thursdays since May - reaching 150+ beneficiaries per week.

 Reconfigured the Drop-in with social distancing screens, to create a Covid-safe waiting area for guests attending 1:1 casework sessions.

 Secured emergency grant funding to keep the Drop-in running.
 Our charitable work is usually funded by renting out church-owned retail spaces, but rent payments have reduced dramatically due to lockdown-enforced closures.
 Gratitude to The National Lottery Community Fund, London Community Response Fund, City Bridge Trust and the Ministry of Housing, Communities and Local Government for their support.

 Expanding and improving our free laundry service - thanks to grant funding from The Gwyneth Forrester Trust to purchase extra machines.